groundwater/node-chief/README.md

 **Note** This project is part of [binary-fusion](https://github.com/jacobgroundwater/binary-fusion) and aspects from that project may leak into this one.

-- general _may_ become the application container for BF
+- chief _may_ become the application container for BF
 - node.js core is focused on performance, and `libuv` makes coordinating multiple subprocesses extremely easy

 ## Overview

-- upstart runs general
+- upstart runs chief
-- general runs the application
+- chief runs the application
 - environment variables are loaded in via EC2 `user-data`

 ## Goals